How to Bleed Magura Disc Brakes

 Step 7

-Remove the caliper bleed port screw using a 3mm Allen wrench
+Remove the calliper bleed port screw using a 3mm Allen wrench

-Now thread in the caliper syringe bleed adaptor until finger tight.
+Now thread in the calliper syringe bleed adaptor until finger tight.
 Then tighten slightly with a 8mm open ended wrench.
 Do not over tighten.

 Step 8